-Admission into any General Assembly course requires that the student have:

-High school diploma or equivalent (General Education Diploma - GED) or a diploma from an institution of higher education accredited by an accrediting association recognized by the U.S. Department of Education.
+Admission into any General Assembly course, except for those offered in Georgia, requires that the student have a high school diploma or equivalent (General Education Diploma - GED) or a diploma from an institution of higher education accredited by an accrediting association recognized by the U.S. Department of Education.
+Admission into any General Assembly course in Georgia requires that the student be 18 years or older.
 General Assembly does not admit ability-to-benefit students.